mtorpey/wooden-ships/2-basic.md

     "NBP" or "TBP" only, that "OBP" automatically captures the ship without melee.
 The "TBP" would effect its transfer simultaneously.
-5. If several "OBP\'s" are boarding the same ship, their total melee strengths are added together.
+5. If several "OBP's" are boarding the same ship, their total melee strengths are added together.
-6. If an "OBP" is ordered to board a ship which has ordered both an "OBP" and a "DBP", the two "OBP\'s" must melee first.
+6. If an "OBP" is ordered to board a ship which has ordered both an "OBP" and a "DBP", the two "OBP's" must melee first.
 If victorious the "OBP" must continue melee with the "DBP".
 7. If an enemy ship "surrenders" during the Combat Phase, an "OBP" intended for that ship may go aboard to act as prize crew.